start typing and results will show

 Alexander Williams discusses the social value of LGBT Humanists.

-Please note that the oral histories below contain discussion of conversion therapy, and may be difficult to listen to.
+Please note that the oral histories below contain discussion of conversion therapy, as well as strong language, and may be difficult to listen to.

 Adèle Anderson